ollef/Earley/README.md

         )
    ```

+   Note that we get a list of all the possible parses (though in this case
+   there is only one).

    Another invocation, which shows the error reporting capabilities (giving the
    last position that the parser reached and what it expected at that point),
    is the following: